synden/adminpenguin/_posts/2023-05-20-over-the-wire-bandit.md

 ## Level 11-12
-**Task:** The password for the next level is stored in the file data.txt, where all lowercase (a-z) and uppercase (A-Z) letters have been rotated by 13 positions.
+**Task:** The password for the next level is stored in the file data.txt, where all lowercase (a-z) and uppercase (A-Z) letters have been rotated by 13 positions.<br />
 **Connect:** ```ssh bandit11@bandit.labs.overthewire.org -p 2220```

 One this one I had to search around how to solve something like this.
 I have never done a task like this before.
 So it was a learning experience.